h1k4ru-f14m3/WHERE-am-i/README.md

 Credit for the music: [@TrishaRyan](https://www.youtube.com/@TrishaRyan) on Youtube

 ## <ins>Note to CS50x staff</ins>
 I've used some of the suggestions given from [cs50.ai](https://cs50.ai) and also from Stack Overflow on this project.
-I have not them cited in the code when I wrote it and I can't remember which part of the code I used the suggestions from.
+I didn't have them cited in the code when I wrote it and I can't remember which part of the code I used the suggestions from.
 That's why I am writing this note.

 **Video Demo**: https://www.youtube.com/watch?v=dJOEIKyUPRI